javadhme/android-interview-questions/README.md

   generally a bad idea .
 Rather, for long-running background tasks, a different mechanism (such as a service) should be employed.

-- What is `lopper` and how it works?
+- What is `Lopper` and how it works?
-- What are Handlers?
+- What are Handlers? <br>
+    Handlers are objects for managing threads.
+It receives messages and writes code on how to handle the message.
+They run outside of the activity’s lifecycle, so they need to be cleaned up properly or else you will have thread leaks.
+Handlers allow communicating between the background thread and the main thread.

 - What is the difference between `Foreground` and `Background` and `Bounded` service?
   - __Foreground Service:__ A foreground `service` performs some operation that is noticeable to the user.
 For example, we can use a foreground service to